‘Cash Me Ousside’ Girl Danielle Bregoli In Hot Water With Hanes Over Trademark

 While Bregoli might feel like she has a pretty good chance at fighting people physically, she has no idea what she’s in for if she ends up taking on Hanes about their accusations that she ripped of the famous “C” logo from their Champion brand sportswear line.
 While she is still underage and not even legally responsible for her behavior, her mother Barbara Ann is.

 It’s unclear how Danielle Bregoli and her mom Barbara Ann plan to rectify their alleged Hanesbrands Inc. ripoff.
-Obviously, they can remove the trademark infringing hoodies from the “Cash Me Ousside” girl’s shopify account, where they have made the merchandise available.
-When it comes to the Kodak Black music video, though, they’d have to reshoot huge scenes in order to rid themselves of the hoodie sweatshirt in question and it’s still not clear if they plan on doing that or not.
+Obviously, they can remove the trademark infringing hoodies from the “Cash Me Ousside” girl’s Shopify account, where they have made the merchandise available.
+When it comes to the Kodak Black music video, though, they’d have to reshoot huge scenes to rid themselves of the hoodie sweatshirt in question, and it’s still not clear if they plan on doing that or not.

-Those who want to see exactly what kind of fan merchandise they can purchase from the “Cash Me Ousside” girl Danielle Bregoli, you can check out her shopify link here.
+Those who want to see exactly what kind of fan merchandise they can purchase from the “Cash Me Ousside” girl Danielle Bregoli, you can check out her Shopify link here.
 Just be warned that language on her shopping site is definitely adult and NSFW.
 At the time of publishing, the hoodie sweatshirts that Hanesbrands Inc. was complaining about are still for sale on her site.

 [Featured Image by Fox Television Network]